+Use of proceeds.....

-Use of proceeds.......
-We estimate that we will receive approximately \$66.7 million from the sale of the common units, or \$76.8 million if the underwriters' over-allotment option is exercised in full, in each case, after deducting underwriting discounts and commissions.
-We plan to use the net proceeds from this offering, including any from the exercise of the underwriters' over-allotment option, to reduce indebtedness under our revolving credit facility.
-We may reborrow funds available under our revolving credit facility in the future for general business purposes, including expanding our offshore and onshore infrastructure through acquisitions and construction.
+We estimate that we will receive a total of approximately \$212.4 million from both the sale of our common units pursuant to this offering and the related private sale of common units to our general partner, or \$244.3 million if the underwriters' over-allotment option is exercised in full, in each case, after deducting underwriting discounts and commissions applicable to the sale of common units to the public.
+We plan to use the net proceeds from this offering and the related sale of common units to our general partner to: